 Facial Thread Veins

-There are numerous causes including: ageing, sun damage, hereditary, pregnancy, the rubbing of spectacles, temperature extremes, hormones and skin fragility.
-They are commonly seen in both men and woman with pale skins, typically lighter skin types Fitzpatrick Scale 1 and 2.
+There are numerous causes including: ageing, sun damage, hereditary, pregnancy, trauma, temperature extremes, hormones and skin fragility.
+Thread veins are commonly seen in both men and woman with fair skin.

 These types of veins can be treating successfully using Intense pulsed light therapy (IPL) and Advanced Cosmetic Procedure (ACP).